Balancing company growth and employee well-being

 Taking a holiday is not an option, it’s mandatory for all our employees, and we take this seriously.
 One of our internal rules is that when you are on holiday, you aren’t allowed to work.
 Overworking our people only leads to lower productivity in the long run due to fatigue and burnout.

-To go a step further, we have introduced different time off types beyond legal holiday entitlements and public holidays.
+To take it a step further, we have introduced various types of time off beyond legal holiday entitlements and public holidays.
 Each employee has 3 personal days a year to use as they see fit, an additional day off for their birthday, and we also implement a 4-day work week during the summer.

 Time off for employees isn’t time wasted — if it helps people return more productive and full of energy, it makes perfect sense.

 Internally, we have smaller challenges to keep people active, such as counting steps over a month (our winner did a staggering 525,151 steps!) or tracking time spent outdoors.
-By making it fun, we ensure everyone gets involved and works on staying healthy together.
+By making it fun, we ensure that everyone gets involved and works together to stay healthy.

 While this may not be groundbreaking, it’s vital to set aside time for people to have the chance and a safe space to discuss anything on their minds.

-In addition to regular 1on1s with their manager, employees also sit down once a month with the Chief of Staff, providing a more neutral space to discuss overall progress on their goals or other, more personal matters.
+In addition to regular 1-on-1s with their manager, employees also meet once a month with the Chief of Staff, providing a more neutral space to discuss overall progress on their goals or other, more personal matters.
 We recognise that personal life affects work performance, so having these touchpoints allows us to support individual needs and create an environment for people to be successful.

-At Woola, we have very ambitious people who invest a lot of time and energy into making this business succeed.
+At Woola, we have very ambitious people who invest a significant amount of time and energy in making this business succeed.
 Part of it is also pushing themselves to learn new things and improve their existing skills.

-Most of the time, learning opportunities are handled case by case.
-If an employee finds a training or course that could help their professional development, we can provide financial support and the time to focus on their studies.
+Most of the time, learning opportunities are handled on a case-by-case basis.
+If an employee finds a training or course that could enhance their professional development, we can provide financial support and the time to focus on their studies.

-At Woola, we give each person a yearly allowance to travel and see the world.
-We genuinely believe that traveling inspires and gets our creative juices flowing.
+At Woola, we provide each person with a yearly allowance to travel and explore the world.
+We genuinely believe that travelling inspires and gets our creative juices flowing.
 Stepping out of routine and into a different environment can relieve stress and be mentally stimulating in a way that benefits both the individual and the company.

-The only condition for this benefit is that after the trip, everyone has to put together a presentation with their best selfies and bring back a postcard from the destination.
+The only condition for this benefit is that, after the trip, everyone must put together a presentation featuring their best selfies and bring back a postcard from the destination.
 Easy enough!

 This one is big.
 It seems like common sense, yet in many companies, it really isn’t.
 Trust is something we swear by at Woola.

-It starts from obvious things like trusting people to work independently and remotely and extends to sharing sensitive information openly with the team.
+It begins with obvious things, such as trusting people to work independently and remotely, and extends to sharing sensitive information openly with the team.

-According to a study published in Harvard Business Review on the neuroscience of trust, high-trust workplaces see 79% higher employee engagement and 29% higher employee satisfaction with their lives.
+According to a study on the neuroscience of trust, high-trust workplaces see 79% higher employee engagement and 29% higher employee satisfaction with their lives.
 It's a no-brainer.

 Employee well-being is gaining increasing attention, and it's about time we took it beyond mere ‘carewashing’.
 After all, without our people, we wouldn’t get very far.